rajinder-yadav/dm-css/README.md

 ### Border Style-Notation

-Each requires a border thinkness value from 0 to 4.
+Border thinkness value ranger from 0 to 4.

 |Notation|Side|
 |-|-|